Emily Ratajkowski Pulls Down Her Jeans In Cheeky Photo: ‘New Look, New Lingerie’

 Emily Ratajkowski put her peachy posterior on full display in her most recent social media upload.

 The Inamorata Woman entrepreneur is launching a new lingerie collection and can’t wait to show off her latest designs.
-In anticipation of the big event, Emily took to Instagram today to announce that the new drop is coming out on Thursday, January 30.
+In anticipation of the big event, Emily took to Instagram to announce that the new drop is coming out Thursday, January 30.
 As she always does whenever a new release is on the way, the gorgeous supermodel and designer offered a peek at her fresh creations with a tantalizing photoshoot that must have certainly gotten fans’ attention.

-For the new photo share, Emily posed in a skimpy black lingerie set that proved the new Inamorata designs are just as bit as steamy as anticipated.
-The brunette bombshell wore a chic bra and a racy sheer thong, one crafted out of gauzy mesh and playfully adorned with black polka dots.
-The sizzling Sports Illustrated babe also had on a pair of blue jeans, which she pulled down her hips to showcase the sexy bottoms — spotlighting her pert derriere in the process.
+For the new photo share, Emily posed in a skimpy black lingerie set that proved the new Inamorata designs are just as steamy as anticipated.
+The brunette bombshell wore a chic bra and a racy sheer thong crafted out of gauzy mesh and playfully adorned with black polka dots.
+The sizzling Sports Illustrated babe also had on a pair of blue jeans, which she pulled down her hips to showcase the sexy bottoms — spotlighting her pert derrière in the process.

 Emily showed off the seductive ensemble in a pair of photos that saw her turning her back to the camera to offer a good look at her see-through thong.
-The 28-year-old hottie was kneeling down on the floor, and cut a very provocative figure as she modeled the enticing two-piece.
-Snapped from the mid-profile, she arched her back and rested one hand on her thigh, all the while looking over shoulder with an intense gaze.
-The scorching brunette pulled up her tresses with her other hand and softly pursed her pillowy lips, sending sultry vibes all over her page.
+The 28-year-old hottie was kneeling down on the floor and cut a very provocative figure as she modeled the enticing two-piece.
+Snapped from the mid-profile, she arched her back and rested one hand on her thigh, all the while looking over her shoulder with an intense gaze.
+The scorching brunette pulled up her tresses with her other hand and softly pursed her lips, giving off a sultry vibe.

-The alluring pose offered a great view of Emily’s curvy backside, which was half-exposed in the pulled-down pants.
+The alluring pose offered a great view of Emily’s curvy backside.
 While the bra was not fully showcased due to the angle of the shot, the thong bottoms were amply displayed and called attention to her killer curves.
-The item featured thin side straps that sat high on Emily’s waist, highlighting not only taut waistline, but her chiseled hips as well.
-Her supple back was also on display, as were her bared shoulder and slender arm.
+The item featured thin side straps that sat high on Emily’s waist, highlighting not only her taut waistline, but her chiseled hips as well.
+Her supple back was also on highlighted, as were her bared shoulder and slender arm.

 A swipe to the next slide showed Emily letting loose as she let her hair down.
 The photo was a close-up that captured her from the hip up, emphasizing the stunner’s hourglass frame.
 The Sports Illustrated swimsuit model parted her lips in a provocative way and shot a sweltering look at the camera.
 Her raven tresses appeared to be sporting a new color and featured a chocolate tinge that flattered her fair complexion and glowing tan.